Meet Mrs. Shuman

-- develop creative and critical thinking and proper use of biblical criteria for evaluation.
+- Develop creative and critical thinking, the ability to reason logically, and the proper use of biblical criteria for evaluation.

-- promote good citizenship through developing the understanding and appreciation of our Christian and American heritages of responsible freedom, human dignity, and acceptance of authority.
+- Promote good citizenship through developing an understanding and appreciation of our Christian and American heritages of responsible freedom, human dignity, and acceptance of authority.

 First Baptist Christian Academy is a college preparatory school designed to meet the needs of students with average to above average academic ability.
 Students graduate from FBCA having earned the Distinguished Level of Achievement under the Texas Foundation Plan with Endorsements.
 Students have the opportunity to earn STEM, Arts and Humanities, and Multidisciplinary endorsements.